chrismarget/resume/README.md

 plugin which provides records to the `hosts` system database using application-specific knowledge about the state and availability of a fleet of IoT-like appliances.
 This project is in two parts:
-  - A userspace filesystem module which renders `/etc/hosts`-like file from in-memory state of the IoT universe each time the file is accessed.
+  - A userspace filesystem module which renders an `/etc/hosts`-like file from in-memory state of the IoT universe each time the file is accessed.
 Written in Go.
   - NSS plugin (mention it under `hosts` in `/etc/nsswitch.conf` which consumes